ulinja/batch-qrs/README.md

 Batch QRs is a tiny program which batch-creates QR code images from a list of URL strings.

+The main focus here is performance: QR encoding is parallelized and avoids disk I/O to make it as fast as possible.

 ### Usage

 The URL strings to be turned into QR code images are supplied as arguments to the program: